Exaptation: Jury-rigged design

 Darwin explained how the traits of living organisms are well-designed for their environment, but he also recognized that many traits are imperfectly designed.
 They appear to have been made from available material, that is, jury-rigged.
 (Note: Jacob (1977) sees much of evolution as "tinkering," that is, working with available traits.
 "Tinkering" includes (but is not limited to) shifts in function.)
 Understanding exaptations may suggest hypotheses regarding subtleties in the adaptation.
 For instance, that feathers evolved initially for thermal regulation may help to explain some of their features unrelated to flight.
 However, this is readily explained by the fact that they serve a dual purpose.

 Some of the chemical pathways for physical pain and pain from social exclusion overlap.
 The physical pain system may have been co-opted to motivate social animals to respond to threats to their inclusion in the group.

 Evolution of technology

 Exaptation has received increasing attention in innovation and management studies inspired by evolutionary dynamics, where it has been proposed as a mechanism that drives the serendipitous expansion of technologies and products in new domains.

+In resilience and regional studies

+In resilience and regional studies, exaptation has been used to describe the capacity of complex social, economic and territorial systems to repurpose existing resources, traits or capabilities for new functions in response to external shocks.
+Dávid Kollár and József Kollár introduced the term exaptive resilience in their 2020 article The Art of Shipwrecking: The Information Society and the Rise of Exaptive Resilience, contrasting it with adaptive resilience as a response based on the refunctionalization of existing capacities rather than the preservation of predefined functions.
+The concept has also been applied in territorial research, including the ESPON project TERRA RES – Territorial Exaptive Resilience along EU Eastern Borders, which examined how border regions mobilize and repurpose existing assets and capabilities in response to crises and structural change.